Latest from Issues and Ideas

 April 22, 2025

-Following a management buyout, the diecasting technology developer will operate independently, “more agility, flexibility, and autonomy to drive innovation,” according to a statement.
+Following a management buyout, the diecasting technology developer will operate independently, with “more agility, flexibility, and autonomy to drive innovation,” according to a statement.

 Norican Group is separating ItalPresseGauss (IPG) from its metalcasting portfolio following a “strategic review,” and will foster a management buyout of the diecasting technology developer.
 “This strategic move will give IPG more agility, flexibility, and autonomy to drive innovation, accelerate decision-making, and better serve its customers,” according to Norican’s announcement.